maurotommasi/ETL-Framework/README.md

 - URL DataSource
 - MySQL DataSource
 - Custom DataSource

 Each of them has his own configuration as follow:

 ### URL DataSource

-This kind of DataSource will use BeautifulSoap4 to be able to screaping content from the website.
+This kind of DataSource will use BeautifulSoap4 to be able to scraping content from the website.
 Based on the tags defined inside the encoder it will extract all date into a dataframe.
 It's suggested for quick data acquisition.
 More advanced scraping tecniques can be done thanks to the Custom DataSource.
 ```python